-ATX Walk Bike Roll is a project led by the City of Austin Public Works and Austin Transportation to update plans that guide when and where we build places to walk, bike, and roll.
+ATX Walk Bike Roll is a project of the Austin Transportation and Public Works Department to update plans that guide when and where we build places to walk, bike, and roll.
 We invite you to watch this video to learn more about how we will update Austin's Urban Trails, Sidewalks, and Bikeway plans.
 Learn how our plan updates will be different from past plans and why we're centering equity in our planning process.

 Centered on Equity

 ATX Walk Bike Roll is centered in equity and inclusion, from the way we reach out to communities to the way we make decisions.
 Historically, many planning efforts across the City and Country have promoted inequity.
 For example, racially-based segregated zoning and the construction of major roadways through Black and Hispanic neighborhoods.
 These past wrongs still impact many low-income communities of color today.
 Through this effort, we’re working to build partnerships across Austin and create more welcoming places for everyone to walk, bike, and roll.